firefox-devtools/debugger/CONTRIBUTING.md

 #### Firefox

 The following command will automatically start a remote debuggable version of Firefox using a temporary profile and set all the necessary preferences for you.
 This command runs Firefox in a selenium environment that is great for quick testing.

 ```
-$ npm run firefox
+$ yarn run firefox
 ```

-* Restart your development server `ctrl+c` in the Terminal and run `npm start` again
-* Reload `localhost:8000` (you should now see a Firefox tabs section)
+When firefox is running, reload `localhost:8000` and you'll see the available firefox tabs to debug in the debugger.

 **Command line option**

-Here are the instructions for running Firefox from the command line:
+Here are the instructions for running Firefox from the command line without selenium:

 **MacOs**: